Lake Suwa: Miwatari

 The lake has a natural hot spring under its surface.
 Recreational development in the 1950s resulted in increased output from this underwater geyser.
 Since 1945, complete ice cover is considered to be achieved when the entire surface is frozen except for the opening in the ice for the geyser.

 As a shallow lake, Lake Suwa is highly sensitive to climatic variation.
 Recent studies have shown that Suwa's ice-free years correlate to increasing atmospheric CO2 levels.
 Research on ice breakup at Suwa and at the mouth of the Torne River in Finland suggest that climate change is driving the changes in seasonal ice cover.
-As a result, it is expected that Lake Suwa will remain ice-free for almost the entirety of the 21st century's winters.
+As a result, Lake Suwa may remain ice-free for almost the entirety of the 21st century's winters.

+As of 2025, the last time Lake Suwa had developed the miwatari was 2018, and the ridge that developed was only a few inches high.
+Records of the appearance of the miwatari date to 1443; a gap of seven years was last recorded in the 16th century.
+During the 17th century, it only failed to appear twice.
+As of 2025 the lake had failed to freeze over in 18 of the past 25 years and has failed to freeze over regularly since the 1980s.